NZR D class (1929)

 The NZR D class of 1929 comprised one 0-4-0 tank locomotive that was built for the New Zealand Railways Department by the Clayton Wagons Ltd in Lincoln, England.

 History

-Originally, D 1 was purchased for railcar type service but it was not successful.
+D 1 was purchased for railcar-type service, but it was not successful.
 It had a White-Forster type boiler designed for a working pressure of 300 psi, had four vertical cylinders housed in the rear of the cab and was high geared.
 At a normal engine speed of 400 rpm, the unit was calculated to develop 200 hp.
 The engine drove a central transverse jackshaft through reduction gearing, the drive from the jackshaft being transmitted to the wheels through conventional side rods.